hermanho/kube-slack/README.md

     name: kube-slack
     namespace: kube-system
   ```
 Load this Deployment into your Kubernetes.
-Make sure you set `SLACK_URL` to the Webhook URL and uncomment serviceAccountName if you use RBAC
+Make sure you set `SLACK_URL` or `TEAMS_URL` to the Webhook URL and uncomment serviceAccountName if you use RBAC

 ```yml
 apiVersion: extensions/v1beta1